 The HSE may provide social work services for other groups or individuals.
 Social work services are delivered by teams of social workers, working with individuals and groups experiencing social and emotional difficulties.
 The aim of social work is to help people achieve change and make decisions which will improve their quality of life.
 It is also a function of social work to identify options and support steps to advance social policy and service delivery.

 Most public hospitals employ social workers whose main task is to help people when they leave the hospital.
 They may find suitable accommodation for them, help them to find a nursing home place or ensure that the necessary supports are in place if they return home.

-The availability of social workers for non-child-related services varies considerably from one HSE Administrative Area to another and within HSE Administrative Areas.
+The availability of social workers varies considerably from one HSE area to another.
 Some Local Health Offices employ social workers specifically to cater for the needs of older people.